Dr Abid Khan

 Associate Medical Director (AMD) - Intermediate Care

 Dr Amit Arora is a nationally recognised and multi-award winning geriatrician.
-He joined the Trust in October 2018 as Associate Medical Director for Intermediate Care with the aim to develop community frailty and intermediate care services across Staffordshire/Stoke on Trent and working collaboratively with the system partners to improve services.
+He joined the Trust in October 2018 as Associate Medical Director for Intermediate Care with the aim to develop community frailty and intermediate care services across Staffordshire and Stoke-on-Trent and working collaboratively with the system partners to improve services.

-He uses his experience in developing effective intermediate care services by collaborative working blurring the traditional boundaries between primary care, secondary care, ambulance services, social care, voluntary organisations and housing agencies.
-He is keenly involved in workforce development through the Midlands Frailty Academy and use of modern technology and data to achieve better outcomes and quality of life for older people.
+He uses his experience in developing effective intermediate care services by collaborative working blurring the traditional boundaries between primary care, secondary care, ambulance services, social care, voluntary organisations, and housing agencies.

 Dr Jonathan Packham